fneum/data-science-for-esm/data-science-for-esm/BYOC/05_Deploy.md

 Content (feature) branch
 -------------------------
-Albeit, there is one very valid reason to deploy from a non-main branch, i.e. so-called `feature_branch`.
+There is one very valid reason for deploying from a non-main branch, i.e. so-called `feature_branch`.

-The reason for doing so is to keep the `main` branch of your forked repository synchronized/identical to `main` branch of upstream. point is main is used as a source in all our projects to get a stable working version of the model.
-For example, to get a working version of PyPSA-Earth, people clone the main and use the code directly from there.
-If there has been some experimenting in main, and something got broken, they often disappoint in us (or in open source modelling in general) and do not try again.
+The reason for doing so is to keep the `main` branch of your forked repository `https://github.com/<user>/data-science-for-esm/tree/main` synchronized/identical to `main` branch of upstream `https://github.com/fneum/data-science-for-esm/tree/main/data-science-for-esm`.

-That is the major reason why we are always very careful with introducing any changes into upstream main, and trying to do that is the possibly clean way.
-The most clean approach we found by now is keeping the local main completely the same as main of the upstream, including git history.
-In particular, that facilitates comparing the fork and the upstream, when reviewing the contributions, and allows you to "reset" your fork, when something went wrong.
-[The latter is really handy -- saying from the experience!]
+In particular, that facilitates comparing the fork and the upstream, retrieving updates/patches, and also allows you to "reset" your fork, when something went wrong.

 [^1]: In this example it is the `main` branch.